About Our Chapter

 Our History

 We were founded in December 1998, and have been making friends and building community ever since.
 Although our Chapter is small in size, it is large in leadership and enthusiasm.
 Our members have served as officers and committee chairs for the Florida Native Plant Society almost continuously since the Chapter's inception.
-Currently, member Gene Kelly serves as Government Policy Chair for the Society.
-Our President Janet Grabowski is collaborating in development of regional educational publications.
+Currently, member Gene Kelly serves as FNPS President following service as Government Policy Chair for the Society.
+Our Chapter Representative, Janet Grabowski is collaborating in development of regional educational publications.

 About our Board